OSC/ood-documentation/source/how-tos/app-development/interactive/dynamic-form-widgets.rst

 .. code-block:: yaml

+form:
+  - node_type
 attributes:
-    group:
+  node_type:
-      widget: 'select'
+    widget: select
-      label: Membership group
+    label: Node Type
-      help: 'you can find your group in your personal page'
     options:
-        - ['First',  data-help-hard-choice: 'Choose Anything']
-        - ['Second', data-help-hard-choice: 'Choose No']
-        - ['Third',  data-help-hard-choice: 'Choose Yes']
-    hard_choice:
-      widget: 'radio_button'
-      label: 'Make your choice'
-      options:
-        - ["Yes",   "1"]
-        - ["No",    "0"]
-        - ["Maybe", "i"]
+      - [ 'Small',  'small',  data-help-node-type: 'Small machines have 10 cores and 100 GB of RAM' ]
+      - [ 'Medium', 'medium', data-help-node-type: 'Medium machines have 50 cores and 500 GB of RAM' ]
+      - [ 'Large',  'large',  data-help-node-type: 'Large machines have 100 cores and 1 TB of RAM' ]

-In this case, the ``hard_choice`` radio button begins with help text reading 'Choose Anything' since 'First' is the default value of the ``group`` select.
-Choosing 'Second' or 'Third' from the group select will change the help text of the ``hard_choice`` radio button to nudge the user one way or the other.
-If they choose 'First' again, it changes back to 'Choose Anything'.
+In this case, the ``node_type`` form item begins with the help text 'Small machines ...', since this is the initial value of the select.
+As you select different options, the help text changes to provide details of the different choices.
+While we have the ``node-type`` select changing its own help text in this example, you can modify the help text of any form item using the same ``data-help-attribute-name`` syntax.

-Note that ``data-help`` directives will override the help text provided in the attribute definition, and like ``data-label``, any options that do not have a ``data-help`` directive will not change the help text from it's last value.
-This means that if we moved the 'Choose Anything' help text to the definition of ``hard_choice``, and left the ``First`` option without a directive, we would see the same 'Choose Anything' help text at the start, but if you selected 'Second' and switch back to 'First', the help text will still read 'Choose No'.
+Note that ``data-help`` directives will override the help text provided in the attribute definition, and any options that do not have a ``data-help`` directive will not change the help text from it's last value.
+This means that if we left out the data-help directive on the medium option, the help text will retain its previous value (either 'Small machines...' or 'Large machines...') when medium is selected instead of clearing.

 Dynamic Min and Maxes
 *********************